jambonz/next-static-site/README.md

 ### Typography

-You should always use the reusable components from the `@jambonz/ui` component library.
+You should always use the reusable components from the `jambonz-ui` component library.
 These typographic components implement our type-scale for our design system.
 When styling pages in which we want to adjust or tweak the type-scale you should always use the `mixins` provided in the SASS.
 This ensures when we decide to break out of our standard type-scale implementation for any given element(s) we retain a harmonious nature to our type sizing as it retains its responsive nature provided by the `mixins`.
 A perfect example of how we have already done this is for the `_text-layout` page(s) wherein we've chosen to have the `p` element implement the `ms()` mixin and likewise the `li` element(s) implementing the `ms()` mixin as well.

 ## Static page data